- Home

 11. Be money smart

 - Check your bank’s fees and charges – Some banks will charge you if you use your card abroad, so it’s a good idea to check your bank’s policy before you leave to see if you’ll be charged.
+If you’re likely to be hit by steep charges, you can find cheaper alternatives in our guide Travel money: where can I find the best exchange rates?

-- Opt to pay in the local currency – when you use your card to pay for things abroad, the card reader might ask you if you want to pay in GBP or in the local currency.
+- Opt to pay in the local currency – When you use your card to pay for things abroad, the card reader might ask you if you want to pay in GBP or in the local currency.
 It’s generally much cheaper to choose to pay in the local currency, so always select that if you are given the option.

 - Exchange your money before you leave the UK– If you wait until you are at the airport or in a foreign country to exchange your money, you could face some poor exchange rates and get much less for your money, so it’s usually better to do it before you travel.